SonarSource/sonar-custom-plugin-example/README.md

 * `npm install` to install your dependencies.
 * `npm start` to start a proxy server on port 3000 to debug your JS code.
-  *Note: This plugin must first be deployed and installed on your SonarQube instance, otherwise the extension paths will not be registered.
+  *Note: This plugin must first be deployed and installed on your SonarQube Server instance, otherwise the extension paths will not be registered.
 See above under Back-end > Building*
-  This will proxy to a running SonarQube instance, but allow you to use your own local JavaScript instead of what was bundled with your plugin.
-Once started, you can access `http://localhost:3000` in your browser, and use SonarQube as you normally would.
+  This will proxy to a running SonarQube Server instance, but allow you to use your own local JavaScript instead of what was bundled with your plugin.
+Once started, you can access `http://localhost:3000` in your browser, and use SonarQube Server as you normally would.
   You can use a different port by using the `PORT` environment variable.
 Example:
   ```
   PORT=6060 npm start